BartBral/Bitbox-editor/README.md

 - Regions have **overlapping key ranges**
 - Example: Two groups both covering C2-C5
 - **Result:** Shows modal to map each layer to different pads
+- ⚠️ At the moment I recommend to set a <group> before every layer.
+As it is not yet able to otherwise split sfz-file in to more than one layer to play multitibral patches, using samples stacked on each other.

 ### ⚠️ Velocity Layers
 - Multiple regions with **same key range** but different velocity ranges